wikimedia/design-blog/_posts/2021-02-11-search-on-wikipedia.md

 The search for the perfect search never ends.
 Design is an iterative process and we’re going to continue monitoring community feedback and data in the upcoming months.
 All the features above are now available in the official [Wikipedia for Android app on Google Play](https://play.google.com/store/apps/details?id=org.wikipedia).
 The app is ad-free and free of charge, forever.
 With the Wikipedia Android app, you can search and explore 40 million+ articles in 300+ languages, no matter where you are.
 Our team is working on other exciting features like this, stay tuned!
 Let us know what you think about the updates, what you’d like to see in the app and even more importantly, which Christopher Nolan [film](https://en.wikipedia.org/wiki/Christopher_Nolan_filmography) is your favorite one and why via [@WikimediaDesign](https://twitter.com/WikimediaDesign) on Twitter.

-*Thanks to Lucy Blackwell, Pau Giner, Carolyn Li-Madeo, Volker Eckl, Jess Klein, Matt Cleinman, Shay Nowick, Cooltey Feng, Sharvani Haran, Johan Jönsson, Rita Ho, Dmitry Brant, Jazmin Tanner & Anthony Borba for their contributions to this article or the features.*
+*Thanks to Lucy Blackwell, Pau Giner, Carolyn Li-Madeo, Volker Eckl, Jess Klein, Matt Cleinman, Shay Nowick, Cooltey Feng, Sharvani Haran, Johan Jönsson, Rita Ho, Dmitry Brant, Jazmin Tanner, Anthony Borba & Prateek Saxena for their contributions to this article or the features.*

 ## Related links